United States of America

 Arkansas Travel Guide

 With Arkansas' alluring forests, lakes and mountains, it's no wonder most of the state's visitors come in search of outdoor adventure.
-The state's rock climbing opportunities, particularly in the sandstone crags of the northwest, are first rate; its rivers and streams, bursting with trout, are perfect for fishing, canoeing and rafting; hunters enjoy abundant wildlife and comparatively liberal regulations; more than 50 parks scattered across the state offer excellent hiking, backpacking and mountain biking; and digging sites enable holiday 'geologists' to unearth their own quartz, judged to be among the world's finest, and occasionally even find a diamond.
+The state's rock climbing opportunities, particularly in the sandstone crags of the northwest, are first rate; its rivers and streams, bursting with trout, are perfect for fishing, canoeing and rafting; and hunters enjoy abundant wildlife and comparatively liberal regulations.
+Arkansas features more than 50 parks scattered across the state, which offer excellent hiking, backpacking and mountain biking; also known for its digging sites, holiday 'geologists' can unearth their own quartz, judged to be among the world's finest, and occasionally even find a diamond.
 The Crater of Diamonds State Park is the only diamond mine in the world where visitors can pay an entry fee and keep whatever gems they find.
 The state's off-the-beaten-path reputation makes it quite an affordable holiday destination as well.

 Once, however, Arkansas had a slightly different reputation among travellers.
 In the early 1900s, due to its thermal springs, it was an elite hideaway for those seeking health, rejuvenation and luxury.
-Hot Springs National Park, with its magnificent stone and marble bathhouses, now historic landmarks, was the most famous spa, and it remains the most visited spot in Arkansas, attracting both bathers and history buffs.
-Eureka Springs is another picturesque historic town that grew up around its hot springs, far north in the fabled Ozark Mountains.
+Hot Springs National Park, with its magnificent stone and marble bathhouses which are now historic landmarks, was the most famous spa, and it remains the most visited spot in Arkansas, attracting both bathers and history buffs.
+Eureka Springs is another picturesque historic town that grew up around its hot springs, situated far north in the fabled Ozark Mountains.

 The Ozarks are one of the unique cultural regions in America.
 This mountainous plateau covering northern Arkansas, as well as parts of bordering states, was settled mainly by Scottish-Irish immigrants.
 As in Appalachia, the area's beautiful but harsh terrain led to a hardscrabble existence.
 However, from this lifestyle blossomed an ingenuity that has led to generations of Ozark artisans excelling in quilting, knife and instrument making, wood carving and other crafts.
 'Mountain music', in which masters of the fiddle, dulcimer, autoharp and banjo join together for jamborees, is another intrinsic part of Ozark heritage.
 The Ozark Folk Center is dedicated to maintaining a living history of the Ozark way of life.